 Prior to fall quarter, the college provides an orientation program to acquaint new students with various aspects of campus life.
-Activities include a weekend retreat, familiarization with the use of campus facilities and services, and social gatherings to provide opportunities for becoming acquainted with other students and faculty members.
+Activities include familiarization with the use of campus facilities and services, and social gatherings to provide opportunities to become acquainted with other students and faculty members.